 - Lydia was the first believer, she was a business woman.

-- Paul casted out evil spirit from slave girl who had a spirit of fortune-telling (Acts 16: 16-18)
+- Paul casted out evil spirit from a slave girl who had a spirit of fortune-telling.
+(Acts 16: 16-18)

-- Paul and Silas was thrown in to prison due to that.
+- Paul and Silas were thrown in to prison due to that.

 Major Theme of the letter to the Philippians:

 - Jesus Christ – used more than 25 times

 - Church of Philippi was a persecuted church.
 Phi 1:30 – “Since you are going through the same struggle you saw I had, and now hear that I still have.”

 - Greece – Athens was birth place of Olympics and Running was the first Olympic game.
 See how Paul uses this analogy to his walk with Christ.
 (Phil 3:14)